-124 A customer review from Johnny Z. on the Respondent's website included the following statement: "The coolest
+A customer review from Johnny Z. on the Respondent's website included the following statement: "The coolest part was falling through the cloud ..."
+Agency Ex.
+A-19 at 5.

 Respondent's culpability.

 In considering the degree of hazard or nature of the violation, the undersigned judge notes that while the probability of harm resulting from parachuting into or through a cloud is low, if harm did occur, it would most certainly result in death or serious injury.
 With respect to the extent of the violation, by committing multiple violations, the Respondent increased the probability of this danger occurring.